jeffh/Hydrant/README.md

  - Convert various basic values into various native objective-c objects.
  - You have lots of laborious tests to cover various edge cases (you do test it right?)

-Of course, you need to convert them from one data format to another:
+Of course, then you want to convert them from one data format to another:

  - RFC3339 string should be converted into an `NSDate`
  - strings into NSURL